How This 'Tell Me Lies' Star Gets Her Skin To Glow

 If you go to Instagram creep on Cat Missal (likely after bingeing Tell Me Lies and pulling up her previous credits on IMDb), you'd be surprised to find a small grid — only three posts.
 Not an over-sharer, the 22-year-old actor and songwriter seems mysterious and undoubtably a creative.
-She reads Kafka, plays guitar and does body-scan meditation after memorizing a heavy script.
+She reads Kafka, plays guitar, and does body-scan meditation after memorizing a heavy script.
 Her favorite day of the week?
 Tuesday.
 She says: "I think I mostly just like the way it sounds."
-Here, Missal takes us through a realistic week in her life — what she wears, where she goes and what she puts on her face.
+Here, Missal takes us through a realistic week in her life — what she wears, where she goes, and what she puts on her face.

 Advertisement